One-Dimensional Polynomial Interpolation#

 Construct an interpolation grid#

-An interpolation grid is where an interpolating polynomial lives on.
-The bases of interpolating polynomials, such as the Lagrange or the Newton basis, are built with respect to these grids.
+An interpolation grid defines the set of points on which an interpolating polynomial is built.
+The bases of interpolating polynomials, such as the Lagrange or Newton bases, are built with respect to these grids.

 The default constructor allows you to create an interpolation grid for a specified multi-index set (the first argument).